 Sarah Jeong was born in South Korea in 1988, and then moved to the United States with her family three years later.
 She eventually earned a bachelor’s degree from UC Berkeley and a Juris Doctor degree from Harvard, where she served as editor of the Journal of Law & Gender.
 Rather than pursue a career as an attorney after completing her formal education, Jeong opted instead to become a technology writer for a number of online start-up companies.
 Her articles also appeared in such publications as The Washington Post, The New York Times Magazine, The Atlantic, Forbes, The Guardian, and Motherboard.

-In 2014-15, Jeong put out a periodic newsletter with the Electronic Frontier Foundation.
+In 2014-15, Jeong put out a periodic newsletter with the Electronic Frontier Foundation, an organization dedicated to “defending civil liberties in the digital world.”
 In 2015 she authored a book titled The Internet of Garbage, which explored such topics as online harassment, free speech, and social media networks.
 In 2017, Forbes magazine named Jeong to its “30 Under 30” list of influential young media figures.

 Following a relatively brief stint at The Verge, the technology news outlet owned by the far-left Vox Media, Jeong was hired in August 2018 to serve as the New York Times editorial board’s lead writer on technology.
 Her hiring sparked controversy, however, when media reports revealed that she had repeatedly expressed open contempt for white people – particularly white heterosexual males – in scores of tweets she had posted between 2013 and 2015.
 Some examples:

-In response to the violent race riots sparked by an August 2014 police shooting of a young black criminal in Ferguson, Missouri, Jeong directed obscenities at the police and asserted that “America is fu**ing racist.”
+In response to the violent race riots sparked by an August 2014 police shooting of a young black criminal named Michael Brown in Ferguson, Missouri, Jeong directed obscenities at the police and asserted that “America is fu**ing racist.”
 In many of her tweets during 2014-15, she used the hashtag “#CancelWhitePeople.”

 Jeong was equally candid about her low regard for men.
 In a series of tweets in 2014-15, for instance, she claimed that “all men” are “equally” and “innately” nothing more than “fountains of meaningless garbage” who “see every woman as an open landfill for their thoughts.”
 “Being a straight woman,” Jeong elaborated, “is like being attracted to garbage heaps made of radioactive arsenic.”

-In 2014-15, Jeong wrote forcefully in support of University of Virginia student Jackie Coakley, who in November 2014 told Rolling Stone magazine that she had been gang-raped by several white male students as part of a fraternity initiation rite.
+In 2014-15, Jeong wrote forcefully in support of University of Virginia student Jackie Coakley, who in November 2014 falsely told Rolling Stone magazine that she had been gang-raped by several white male students as part of a fraternity initiation rite.
 As Coakley’s story subsequently began to crumble under the weight of inconsistencies and obvious fabrications, Jeong doubled down in her defense of the young woman.
-“The more I see these ‘inconsistencies’ and ‘discrepancies’ touted as evidence of falsehood, the more convinced I am that Jackie is not lying,” Jeong wrote on Twitter.
-In a number of additional tweets, Jeong lamented what she characterized as American society’s reflexive impulse to disbelieve women who wish to go public with their accounts of pain and abuse:
+“The more I see these ‘inconsistencies’ and ‘discrepancies’ touted as evidence of falsehood, the more convinced I am that Jackie is not lying,” Jeong wrote on her blog.
+And in a number of tweets, Jeong lamented what she characterized as American society’s reflexive impulse to disbelieve women who wish to go public with their accounts of pain and abuse:

 When major news outlets and activist groups alike continued to point out the deficiencies in Coakley’s story, Jeong accused them of “shoddy reporting.”
 “The people who called bullsh** on this story called bullsh** because they couldn’t believe nice white college boys were monsters,” she wrote.